milanbudhathoki38/milanbudhathoki38/README.md

 ## What I'm up to
 - Improving my portfolio and learning responsive design
 - Sharpening data structures and algorithms
-- Looking for a summer internship
+- Looking for a summer internships
 - Learning Python after c++

 ## Tech I use